-After 1830 it becomes a whole new story, thanks to a tip from Dennis Bertland.
 Originally, I wrote that Henry H. Fisher owned the old store lot that became the Inn from 1830 to 1865.
-That was not true at all.
+Thanks to a tip from Dennis Bertland, I’ve learned that was not true at all.
 The reality is a lot more interesting.
 This chapter is focused on Henry H. Fisher’s ownership from 1830 to 1838.

 James P. Snell1 wrote that “Henry H. Fisher, Esq. procured the appointment of Jonas Thatcher” as postmaster of Sergeantsville in 1827.
 But is that really true?
 To have that kind of influence, one must be prominent in some way, usually as a large landowner, or perhaps from a prominent family in the town.
 Fisher did not meet those requirements in 1827, although he certainly did just a few years later.